epfl-ada/ada-2024-project-deep5eekers/README.md

 ## Methods

-### Part 1: Getting familiar with the data.
+### Part 1: Exploring and Expanding the Data (Done in P2)
 The first step to starting off our analysis, was getting to know the data and the information we could gather based on that.

-*Step 1:* We wrote utility functions in order to load the datasets in convenient formats.
+- We wrote utility functions in order to load the datasets in convenient formats.

-*Step 2:* Preliminary analysis was conducted to visualize the representation of male and female characters, across countries, years and grenres.
+- Preliminary analysis was conducted to visualize the representation of male and female characters, across countries, years and genres.
+(RQ1)
+- We have used the clustering provided by the CMU datasets.
+Analysis of frequency of different personality traits by gender was performed.
+(RQ2)
+- We have enriched our data with additional datasets, scrapping information from wikipedia, getting familiar with IMDb and Oscar datasets.
+Those datasets are merged using Wikipedia to IMDb id mapping.
+We still have to enrich the data, as currently no gender labels for production roles and Oscar dataset are present.

-### Part 2: Plot Analysis
+### Part 2: Plot Analysis (Done in P2)
 ![Plot Analysis Pipeline](plot_pipeline.png)

-To address our third research question, we conducted a plot analysis using [the Book NLP library](https://github.com/booknlp/booknlp), performing Named Entity Recognition (NER), coreference resolution, and dependency parsing.
+To address our RQ3, we conducted a plot analysis using [the Book NLP library](https://github.com/booknlp/booknlp), performing Named Entity Recognition (NER), coreference resolution, and dependency parsing.
 Designed specifically for literary texts, Book NLP was chosen for its effectiveness in analyzing narrative structures.
 We identified characters' genders through pronoun-based Gender Recognition and analyzed words associated with each character using dependency parsing.

 Our analysis included: